 Samantha is a Certified Human Resource Specialist with 15 years of administrative experience in Research and Development.
-Her career spans Drug Safety Evaluation, Safety Sciences and Drug Safety Research and Development.
-She brings extensive experience and knowledge in business operations in the areas of finance, human resources, purchasing, facilities management and legal activities.
+Her career spans Drug Safety Evaluation, Safety Sciences, and Drug Safety Research and Development.
+She has extensive experience and knowledge in business operations in the areas of finance, human resources, purchasing, facilities management, and legal activities.

 Marci Peek, MT, LAT

-Marci began her Medical Technology career in 1995 working as a general laboratory technician in a hospital laboratory.
-In 1999 she became a study coordinator at the Pfizer Phase I Unit, where she ran first-in-human, bioequivalent, food effect, proof-of-concept and PK/PD studies.
-Her expertise includes project management, study scheduling, specimen collection and processing, institutional review board consulting and protocol editing.
-She also has drug safety experience including adverse event reporting to the FDA and other worldwide regulatory agencies for clinical studies and post-marketed drugs.
+Marci began her Medical Technology career in 1995 working as a general laboratory technician in a hospital.
+In 1999, she became a study coordinator at the Pfizer Phase I Unit, where she ran first-in-human, bioequivalent, food effect, proof-of-concept, and PK/PD studies.
+Her expertise includes project management, study scheduling, specimen collection and processing, institutional review board consulting, and protocol editing.
+She also has a wealth of drug safety experience, including adverse event reporting to the FDA and other worldwide regulatory agencies for clinical studies and post-marketed drugs.
 Marci received her RLAT certification in 2012.

 Greg Jordon, BA, RLATG

 Greg received his Associates in Applied Science from Jackson Community College in 2002 and a BA in Biology from Spring Arbor University in 2005.
-He has experience with field research through the United States Fish and Wildlife Service as well as over 6 years in Preclinical Pharmaceutical research working with various neurological disorders.
-He is a certified Assistant Laboratory Animal Technician and has worked closely with various animal species big and small in the research field.
+He has experience with field research through the United States Fish and Wildlife Service, as well as over 6 years in preclinical pharmaceutical research working with various neurological disorders.
+He is a certified Assistant Laboratory Animal Technician and has worked closely with animal species big and small in the research field.
 He received his RLATG certification in 2017.

-Lisa graduated from the Veterinary Technology program at Michigan State University, and is certified by AALAS as a Laboratory Animal Technologist.
-She has worked in small animal clinics throughout Mid-Michigan; however she spent the majority of her career at Pfizer, Inc. in the Toxicology department working with novel compounds in a variety of animal models.
-During her 16 year tenure, Lisa gained experience with numerous animal models and has an extensive background working in a GLP environment and operating under AAALAC guidelines.
-Lisa is also an adjunct faculty member at Baker College, teaching in the Veterinary Technology Program.
+Lisa graduated from the Veterinary Technology program at Michigan State University and is certified by AALAS as a Laboratory Animal Technologist.
+Although she has worked in small animal clinics throughout Mid-Michigan, Lisa spent the majority of her career in the Toxicology department at Pfizer where she worked with novel compounds in a variety of animal models.
+During her 16 year tenure, Lisa gained experience with numerous animal models and acquired an extensive background working in a GLP environment and operating under AAALAC guidelines.
+Lisa is also an adjunct faculty member at Baker College, where she teaches in the Veterinary Technology Program.

 Brittany Dixon, MS

 Kyle graduated from Grand Valley State University in April 2015 with a Bachelor’s degree in General Biology and started his career in biological research at TransPharm Preclinical Solutions in November 2015.
 As an Associate Scientist, Kyle helps with animal handling and lab duties.
 Kyle is proficient in laboratory procedures including sample plating and client compound preparation.
-He also helps with the harvesting of various animal tissues including thigh muscles, lungs, spleens and kidneys from euthanized mice for the purpose of tracking the overall growth, population density and growth kinetics of the infecting pathogen.
+He also helps with the harvesting of various animal tissues including thigh muscles, lungs, spleens, and kidneys for the purpose of tracking the overall growth, population density, and growth kinetics of the infectious pathogen.
 He received his RLAT certification in 2017.

-Jeremy received his B.A. in Biology, as well as minors in both Chemistry and Psychology, from Albion College in 2011.
-While at Albion he worked for the Biology department tutoring students, assisting with labs, and helping with community programs at the Whitehouse Nature Center.
-Jeremy also performed research into the use of membrane supported Palladium nanoparticles for the remediation of trichloroethene under the guidance of Dr. Kevin Metz.
+Jeremy received his B.A. in Biology, with minors in both Chemistry and Psychology, from Albion College in 2011.
+While at Albion, he worked for the Biology department tutoring students, assisting with labs, and helping with community programs at the Whitehouse Nature Center.
+Jeremy also performed research on the use of membrane-supported Palladium nanoparticles for the remediation of trichloroethene under the guidance of Dr. Kevin Metz.
 He presented his research at Albion College’s annual Elkin Isaac Symposium as well as the American Chemical Society Conference in 2011.
-After graduation he worked for a clinical laboratory where he became proficient in the departments of urinalysis, chemistry and special chemistry.
+After graduation, he worked for a clinical laboratory where he became proficient in the departments of urinalysis, chemistry, and special chemistry.
 He received his RLAT certification in 2017.

 Brianne received her B.A. in Biological Sciences in May 2015 from Spring Arbor University.
-During her studies, she served as a teaching assistant in Organic Chemistry lab, she received high marks in many of her life science courses, became proficient in Microbiological terminology and completed a practicum at Clinton Trail Animal Hospital where she was later employed.
-During her time at Clinton Trail she gained valuable experience in caring for small animals, performing clinical lab work and sterilizing animal housing environments.
+During her studies, she served as a teaching assistant in Organic Chemistry lab, received high marks in many of her life science courses, became proficient in microbiological terminology, and completed a practicum at Clinton Trail Animal Hospital where she was later employed.
+During her time at Clinton Trail, she gained valuable experience in caring for small animals, performing clinical lab work, and sterilizing animal housing environments.
 She also completed an internship at Potter Park Zoo, where she received further training in animal welfare and enrichment.
 She received her RLAT certification in 2017.

-Emily is currently a student at Saginaw Valley State University on track to earn a Bachelor’s degree in Biochemistry in 2018.
+Emily earned a Bachelor’s degree in Biochemistry from Saginaw Valley State University in 2018.
 Her role at TransPharm includes providing assistance in maintaining laboratory and animal vivarium cleanliness as well as assisting with in vitro microbiology processes in the lab.
 In addition to her duties at TransPharm, she also serves as the foster program coordinator for Jackson County Animal Shelter.